optixsolutions/laravel-media/README.md

 * Media must be "attached" to a model for an association to be made.

 * Media items are bound to "groups".
 This makes it easy to associate multiple different types of media to a model.
-For example, a Post might have an "images" group and a "documents" group.
+For example, a model might have an "images" group and a "documents" group.

 * You can manipulate images using conversions.
 You can specify conversions to be performed when a media item is associated to a model.
 For example, you can register a "thumbnail" conversion to run when images are attached to a